Searching the possibility of $a_0(1450)$ scalar state being a diquark structure via charmed meson semileptonic decays: Numerical Analysis And Discussions

-the corresponding LCDA behavior is given in Fig.~\ref{Fig:DA}.
-Meanwhile, substitute Eq.~(\ref{TF}) into our TFFs, QCDSRs~\cite{Cheng:2005nb} predictions based on Gegenbauer polynomial truncated at orders $\mathcal{N}=1$ (S1) and $\mathcal{N}=3$ (S2) are provided for comparison.
-It can be seen that our predictions for the $a_0(1450)$-meson in two distribution amplitude schemes and the results from QCDSRs~\cite{Cheng:2005nb} both exhibit antisymmetric behavior.
-The first LCDA scheme (S1) is also identical in behavior to QCDSR~(S1)~\cite{Cheng:2005nb}.
-However, there are some differences, which may be due to the different models used: we construct LCDA through the LCHO model, while QCDSRs~\cite{Cheng:2005nb} adopts the Gegenbauer moment polynomial expansion.
-Furthermore, in subsequent calculations, we found that QCDSR~(S1)~\cite{Cheng:2005nb} and QCDSR~(S2)~\cite{Cheng:2005nb} are nearly identical in numerical value.
-Thus in the following discussion, we will only adopt QCDSR~(S2)~\cite{Cheng:2005nb} for analysis.
+The corresponding LCDA behavior is presented in Fig.~\ref{Fig:DA}.
+It can be seen that our predictions for twist-2 LCDA within two schemes all exhibit an antisymmetric behavior, which along with the results from QCDSRs.
+Our result of S1 is also identical in behavior to QCDSR-I~\cite{Cheng:2005nb}.
+However, there are some differences, which may be due to the different models used: we construct twist-2 LCDA through the LCHO model, while QCDSRs adopts the Gegenbauer moment polynomial expansion.
+Furthermore, in the calculation of subsequent observations, we find that the numerical results of QCDSR-I and QCDSR-II are almost identical.
+Thus in the following discussion, we will only adopt QCDSR-II for analysis.

-Using the definition Eq.~(\ref{moment}) in Section~\ref{sec:II}, we have calculated the moments $\langle\xi^{n}_{2;a_0}\rangle|_{\mu_0}^{\mathrm{(S1/S2)}}$ with n=(1,3,5) and corresponding Gegenbauer moments at $\mu_0=1~\mathrm{GeV}$.
-Since the zeroth-order Gegenbauer moment of of the $a_0(1450)$-meson is zero, and the even-order coefficients are highly suppressed, under the approximation of equal constituent quark masses $(m_1 =m_2)$, the even-order coefficients are equal to zero.
-Thus, the LCDA of the $a_0(1450)$-meson is dominated by odd-order Gegenbauer moments.
-The specific values are as follows,
+Using the definition Eq.~(\ref{moment}), we calculated moments $\langle\xi^{n}\rangle|_{\mu_0}^{\mathrm{(S1,S2)}}$ with $n=(1,3,5)$ and corresponding Gegenbauer moments $a_n^{(\rm{S1,S2})}(\mu_0)$.
+Since the zeroth-order Gegenbauer moment of $a_0(1450)$ is zero, and even-order coefficients are highly suppressed, under the approximation of equal constituent quark masses $(m_1 =m_2)$, even-order coefficients are equal to zero.
+Thus, the twist-2 LCDA of $a_0(1450)$ is dominated by odd-order Gegenbauer moments,

-Meanwhile, we also present the $\langle\xi^{n}_{2;a_0}\rangle|^{\mathrm{(S1/S2)}}_{\mu_k}$ moments and Gegenbauer moments at the corresponding energy scale $\mu_{k}=1.4~\rm{GeV}$,
+Meanwhile, we also present the $\langle\xi^{n} \rangle|^{\mathrm{(S1,S2)}}_{\mu_k}$ moments and Gegenbauer moments $a_n^{(\rm{S1,S2})}(\mu_k)$ at the corresponding energy scale $\mu_{k}=1.4~\rm{GeV}$,

-for the orders $n=(1,3,5)$, the moments obtained from the two distribution amplitude schemes generally exhibit a linear relationship, where the absolute values decrease as $n$ increases, and the absolute values of the moments from the first scheme are larger.
-Specifically, at the order $n=1$, the $\langle\xi^{1}_{2;a_0}\rangle|^{\mathrm{(S1/S2)}}_{\mu_0}$ values from the two amplitude schemes are numerically the same, whereas for the $n=(3,5)$ orders, differences between the moments from two amplitude schemes increase significantly with the order, indicating that the factor $(2x-1)^n$ of higher-order moments is more sensitive to the value of $x$.
+For orders $n=(1,3,5)$, the moments obtained from two LCDA schemes generally exhibit a linear relationship, where the absolute values decrease as $n$ increases, and the absolute values of moments from first scheme are larger.
+Specifically, at order $n=1$, the $\langle\xi^{1}\rangle|^{\mathrm{(S1/S2)}}_{\mu_0}$ values from two LCDA schemes are numerically the same, whereas for the $n=(3,5)$ orders, differences between moments from two LCDA schemes increase significantly with the order, indicating that factor $(2x-1)^n$ of higher-order moments is more sensitive to the value of $x$.